 From Finland to Zambia and China to Chile, Brooke has seen some of the most exciting destinations in the world - and she’s seen them while travelling by herself!

-Watch Brooke’s latest video to hear how she embraces the highs and deals with the lows when travelling solo overseas:
+Watch Brooke’s video to hear how she embraces the highs and deals with the lows when travelling solo overseas:

 Brooke’s ‘solo travel survival checklist’: